pallets/flask/docs/tutorial/packaging.rst

     graft flaskr/static
     include flaskr/schema.sql

-In order to properly install the application it is necessary to add the following import statement into this file, :file:`flaskr/__init__.py`:
+To simplify locating the application, add the following import statement into this file, :file:`flaskr/__init__.py`:

 .. sourcecode:: python

     from flaskr import app

-.. note:: This import statement brings the application instance into the
+This import statement brings the application instance into the top-level of the application package.
+When it is time to run the application, the Flask development server needs the location of the app instance.
+This import statement simplifies the location process.
+Without it the export statement a few steps below would need to be
-    top-level of the application package.
+``export FLASK_APP=flaskr.flaskr``.

 At this point you should be able to install the application.
 As usual, it is recommended to install your Flask application within a `virtualenv`_.